openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 perform the updates.

-To start with just the first X would work however there are likely some optimizations in this are to explore during implementation,
+To start with just the first X would work however there are likely some optimizations in this are to explore during implementation including deciding when we want to do the DB updates in the first place (see Trello discussion card for more info)

 `Trello <https://trello.com/b/LlvIFIQs/swift-erasure-codes>`_ Tasks for this section::

 * 3.3.6.1: Acct/Cont DB Updates

 3.3.7 **The Reconstructor**

+**Overview**

 The key concepts in the reconstructor design are: